contao/docs-archive/book/en/01-Installation.md

 99% of all Live Update issues are caused by wrong file permissions.
-Contao requires write permissions to manage files and folders, therefore if the Live Update does not work properly, check your server configuration and make sure to set up the [Safe Mode Hack][7] **as described in this user guide**!
+Contao requires write permissions to manage files and folders, therefore if the Live Update does not work properly, check your server configuration and make sure to set up the Safe Mode Hack **as described in this user guide**!
 Unfortunately, there is a lot of outdated and wrong information out there.

 #### Empty update archive